polywrap/javascript-client/packages/uri-resolvers/README.md

 ## Development

 This package is open-source.
-It lives within the [Polywrap toolchain monorepo](https://github.com/polywrap/toolchain/tree/origin/packages/js/uri-resolvers).
+It lives within the [Polywrap JavaScript Client repository](https://github.com/polywrap/javascript-client).
 Contributions from the community are welcomed!

 ### Build
 ```bash